Skip to main content

 Distributed events (optional)

 The RabbitMQ implementation adds a step that refactors the way events are handled when running locally or self-hosted.
 Instead of writing directly to the Events table via the EventsRepository, each event is broadcast to a RabbitMQ exchange.
-A new RabbitMqEventRepositoryListener subscribes to the RabbitMQ exchange and writes to the Events table via the EventsRepository.
+A new RabbitMqEventListenerService instance, configured with an EventRepositoryHandler, subscribes to the RabbitMQ exchange and writes to the Events table via the EventsRepository.
 The end result is the same (events are stored in the database), but the addition of the RabbitMQ exchange allows for other integrations to subscribe.

-To illustrate the ability to fan-out events, RabbitMqEventHttpPostListener subscribes to the RabbitMQ events exchange and POSTs each event to a configurable URL.
+To illustrate the ability to fan-out events, a RabbitMqEventListenerService instance, configured with a WebhookEventHandler subscribes to the RabbitMQ events exchange and POSTs each event to a configurable URL.
 This is meant to be a simple, concrete example of how multiple integrations are enabled by moving to distributed events.

 mermaid